ak021/ak-js-bits-and-pieces/round-2/0_misc.md

 7. ## Memory Leak
    > - _**In programming, a memory leak occurs when a program unintentionally allocates memory but fails to release it when it is no longer needed.
 As a result, memory resources are consumed and not properly freed, leading to the accumulation of unused memory over time.**_

+---

+### 8. which means by using async await we are blocking the javascript main thread?

+> No, using async/await does not block the JavaScript main thread.
+In fact, async/await is designed to work with asynchronous operations without blocking the main thread.
+>
+> When you use async/await, the await keyword suspends the execution of the async function, allowing other tasks on the main thread to continue running.
+While the function is waiting for the promise to resolve, it doesn't block the main thread but rather frees it up to perform other operations.
+>
+> In essence, await pauses the execution of the async function without blocking the main thread.
+It allows other code and events to be processed, making the application more responsive.